Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 3) User identity User_ID is limited to just email and SHA-256.
 You are not able to customize or set your own identifier (User_ID).
 - The app doesn't track revenue event properties.
 5) Amplitude’s Shopify app does not track Order Fulfillment status events.
-6) Amplitude’s Shopify app does not track Subscription events.
+- The app doesn't track Subscription events.
 7) Amplitude’s Shopify app does not track sales/return events.

 ## Events taxonomy